Bengali Basanti Pulao

 Turmeric will impart a pale yellow color and not rich color like the one you will get if you use food color.

-Why not saffron?
-Saffron to me is a royal spice and Bengali basanti pulao is however good on its own and is a delicacy but I think flavour of saffron is well matched with kewra and rose water, the flavour profile which I am clearly not looking for in this subtle and humble pulao.
+Saffron to me is a royal spice and Bengali basanti pulao is however good on its own and is a delicacy.
+But I think flavour of saffron is well matched with kewra and rose water.
+The flavour profile which I am clearly not looking for in this subtle and humble pulao.
 But if you wish, you can certainly use it.

 A word on Saffron – the most expensive spice in the world.
 A good quality saffron is distinguished not by its color only but by its flavour also.
 Most of the saffron available in the Indian markets are nothing but dyed safflower , a cheap imitation which can bring color to the dish but not flavour.